Frequently Asked Questions

 How can I remove Rapp-it once it’s cured?

-Rapp-it Pipe Repair Bandages can be removed with a hacksaw or angle grinder.
+Rapp-it can be removed with a hacksaw or angle grinder.
 Hammer and coal chisel is also an effective method of removing the bandage.
 When using an angle grinder, always use a respirator during the removal.
-Always check the fluid/gas in the pipe first as fluid or medium may be flammable and ensure appropriate PPE (Personal Protection Equipment) is worn at all times.
+Always check the fluid/gas in the pipe first as fluid or medium may be flammable.
+We advise the use of non-spark equipment and appropriate PPE when removing Rapp-it.

 Does Rapp-it have an expiry date?